michaelkeevildown/neo4j-super-node/README.md

-# 🔍 Super Node Detection
+# 🔍 Super Node Detection for Data Quality

 > **Enhance data accuracy by identifying and filtering super nodes in Neo4j graphs**

 ## 🎯 Quick Start

-Super nodes are highly connected nodes that often represent dirty data.
-This project helps you identify and manage these nodes to improve financial networks.
+Super nodes are highly connected nodes that often represent dirty data rather than actual patterns.
+This project helps you identify and manage these nodes to improve data quality in your networks.

 ## 📊 The Problem

 ### Why Super Nodes Matter

-In production databases, data quality issues create artificial connections that obscure real patterns:
+In production databases, data quality issues create artificial connections that obscure real data patterns:

 | Data Type | Common Default Values | Impact |
 |-----------|----------------------|--------|